mysql/mysql-router/README.txt

 To run the harness, just provide the configuration file as the only
 argument:

-    harness /etc/mysql/router/main.cfg
+    harness /etc/mysql/harness/main.cfg

-Note that the harness uses read directories for logging, configuration, etc. from the configuration file so you have to make sure these are present and that the section name is used to find the plugin structure in the shared library (see below).
+Note that the harness read directories for logging, configuration, etc. from the configuration file so you have to make sure these are present and that the section name is used to find the plugin structure in the shared library (see below).

-Typically, the harness will then load plugins from the directory `/var/lib/router` and write log files to `/var/log/router`.
+Typically, the harness will then load plugins from the directory `/var/lib/harness` and write log files to `/var/log/harness`.

 Writing Plugins